-12 months, 12 fascinating ways to spend it.
+12 months, 12 different ways to spend it!
 Tick off your travel bucket list with our places to go this year, and the best months to visit.
-Whether it's learning about a new culture in a different city or getting away for some me-time, be a setter of your own rules and make 2019 a year of adventures.
+Whether it's learning about a new culture in a different city or getting away for some me-time, set your own rules and make 2020 a year of adventures.
 No matter the location, curate authentic memories for the modern explorer in you.
 Book early and enjoy our special Advance Purchase rates online.

 More than just Lunar New Year celebrations – come and experience Singapore at its prime, with unique cultural displays that extend beyond the festivities.
 Soak in the festivities at the heart of Chinatown, where light-up decorations featuring handmade sculptured lanterns add to the joyful atmosphere.
 Score a ticket to the annual Chingay Parade, Singapore’s largest dazzling street parade that started back in 1973.

 The Lion City doesn’t come to a standstill during the Lunar New Year.
 From shopping at humble markets in Little India to taking Instagram-worthy photos at Kampomg Glam’squaint heritage shophouses, discover exciting local haunts and uncover hidden gems at vibrant neighbourhoods and cultural precincts beyond the CBD.